saisai/golang-book/quickstart.rst

    var variable1, variable2 type = value1, value2

 If value is not given, a default zero value will be assigned.
-The zero value is: 0 for numeric types, false for Boolean type, and empty string for strings.
+The zero value is: 0 for numeric types (int, int32 etc.), false for Boolean type, and empty string for strings.

-Here is an example.
+Here is few examples.

 .. code-block:: go